SLS 3D Printing Services

 How SLS 3D Printing Works

-SLS (Selective Laser Sintering) uses a high-powered laser to selectively fuse nylon powder particles layer by layer.
+SLS printing (Selective Laser Sintering) uses a high-powered laser to selectively fuse nylon powder particles layer by layer.
 Because unfused powder supports overhangs during printing, SLS requires no support structures—enabling truly complex geometries.

-This support-free process makes SLS ideal for interlocking assemblies, internal channels, lattice structures, and parts that would be impossible with other technologies.
+This support-free process makes SLS ideal for rapid prototyping, interlocking assemblies, internal channels, lattice structures, and parts that would be impossible with other technologies.
 The resulting nylon parts have excellent mechanical properties, chemical resistance, and consistent performance across all orientations.

 Key Advantages